Profane91/Lead-Management-System/n8n-lead-workflow/README.md

 ### View Workflow Executions

 1. In n8n: **Executions** tab
-2. Filter by workflow: "Lead Intake - Reliant"
+2. Filter by workflow: "Lead Intake - Example"
 3. Click any execution to see detailed logs

 ### Common Issues